EvolEcolGroup/tidypopgen/README.md

 There are a several vignettes designed to teach you how to use `tidypopgen`.
 The
-'overview' vignette explains how the data structures are designes, and provides a illustration of the grammar used to manipulate individuals and loci.
+'overview' vignette explains how the data structures are designed, and provides a illustration of the grammar used to manipulate individuals and loci.

 The 'example workflow' vignette provides a fully annotated example of how to